 Know before you Buy

-In a few locales, the very best signals might come from a completely unexpected direction, for example transmitters in cities or towns that are further away but that come in clearer due to topography that is nearby.
-That’s significant, because some antennas are highly directional while others receive signals equally or well in multiple ways.
+In a few locales, the very best signals might come from a completely unexpected direction, for example, transmitters in cities or towns that are further away but that come in clearer due to topography that is nearby.
+That’s significant because some antennas are highly directional, while others receive signals equally or well in multiple ways.

 Will an indoor antenna work where you reside?

 Because of the character of digital signals, you will either see an excellent picture, a picture that cuts outside and in with nothing at all, or annoying regularity.
 If the forecasts at AntennaWeb.org or TVFool.com say an indoor antenna won’t cut the mustard, it will not.

 What about an outdoor antenna?

-That still leaves a great number for which there’s no alternative except an outside HDTV antenna, while an indoor antenna can do the trick for many if not most TV viewers.
-Many if’re difficult to set up and more costly, but in virtually every case an outside antenna mounted as high as possible will outperform an indoor one.
+That still leaves a significant number for which there’s no alternative except an outside HDTV antenna, while an indoor antenna can do the trick for many if not most TV viewers.
+Many are difficult to set up and more costly, but in virtually every case, an outside antenna mounted as high as possible will outperform an indoor one.

 You don’t need a digital or HDTV antenna to receive digital signals.
-That’s why the finest antennas continue to be based on tried and true layouts developed over decades for getting analog TV signals.
+That’s why the most excellent antennas continue to be based on tried and true layouts developed over decades for getting analog TV signals.
 So in case you already have a high-quality analog antenna, either indoor or outdoor, you mightn’t need a new antenna at all for digital TV.

-Prior to buying a satellite dish or TV antenna, the buyer should think about the type of tv sign and where the signal is coming from (terrestrial or extraterrestrial).
+Before buying a satellite dish or TV antenna, the buyer should think about the type of tv sign and where the signal is coming from (terrestrial or extraterrestrial).

 Thus, a satellite dish may well not be a viable option.
-Is it true that the buyer have all the essential system conditions like a receiver?
+Is it true that the buyer has all the necessary system conditions like a receiver?
 If not, do you know the costs involved in buying this type of receiver?